HillmerCh/java-on-oke/README.md

    ```

-* Replace the `<your Docker Hub account>` value with your account name in `kubernetes/javaee-cafe.yml` file, then deploy the application:
+* Replace the `<your Docker Hub account>` value with your account name in `kubernetes/javaee-store.yml` file, then deploy the application:
    ```
-   kubectl create -f kubernetes/javaee-cafe.yml
+   kubectl create -f kubernetes/javaee-store.yml
    ```

-* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>:9080/javaee-cafe`:
+* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>:9080/javaee-store`:
    ```
-   kubectl get svc javaee-cafe
+   kubectl get svc javaee-store
    ```
    > **Note:** It may take a few minutes for the load balancer to be created.

 * Scale your application:
    ```
-   kubectl scale deployment javaee-cafe --replicas=3
+   kubectl scale deployment javaee-store --replicas=3
    ```

 ## Deleting the Resources
 * Delete the Java EE deployment:
    ```
-   kubectl delete -f kubernetes/javaee-cafe.yml
+   kubectl delete -f kubernetes/javaee-store.yml
    ```

 * Delete the hostname config map: